Bulldog Tail Amputation: All You Need to Know

 Care After The Procedure

 After the successful tail amputation, you should clean and dry your bulldog’s wound for the next 30 days.
-After that, the wound should be completely healed.
+After that, the wound will be completely healed.
 Your vet might also prescribe some medications such as antibiotics or painkillers.
 He will give you clear instructions on using them properly.

-It’s recommended to use an Elizabethan collar until the wound is healed as your bulldog will try to bite it.
+We recommend you to use an Elizabethan collar until the wound is healed as your bulldog will try to bite it.
 Same as you would scratch a healing wound.

 Bulldog Tail Amputation Cost